LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 The shadowing sections contain videos in your target language, and the purpose is to watch them, listen closely, and try to understand as much as possible.
 The idea behind this is that the more you listen to your target language, the quicker you’ll understand it.

 All of the videos come from YouTube, so you could probably find them on your own.
 However, it’s nice to have them included in the lessons because it saves a lot of time.
-Searching for videos in your target language can be really difficult, especially when you’re just starting out.
+Searching for videos in your target language can be difficult, especially when you’re just starting out.

 After you watch the shadowing video in each lesson, you can watch another (usually funny) video about your target language’s culture.
 Some of the “cake” videos in the Japanese course covered topics like fast food delivery in Japan and renting a family!